Deadline for 2018 season applications is Dec 15 2017.

-If you are interested and think you have what it takes to volunteer at the Marine Turtle Conservation Project, fill an application form below.
+If you are interested and think you have what it takes to volunteer at the Marine Turtle Conservation Project, fill the application form below.

 Who can volunteer?

 Our volunteers consist primarily of students from undergraduate to PhD level.
 Many are students at the University of Exeter which is the UK base of the project.
 However, students apply from a range of establishments and non-students are also encouraged.
 There is no upper age limit.
 Volunteers from overseas must be 18 years of age and local volunteers younger than 18 must provide parental consent.
-International volunteers contribute financially to the project to cover at least food and accommodation and spend up to 3 month living and working there.
+International volunteers contribute financially to the project to cover at least food and accommodation for four to eight weeks.
 No financial contribution is expected from local volunteers.

 What do the volunteers do?